 It has been claimed that sea ice loss in the Arctic is already significantly boosting global radiative forcing (RF; the actual energy imbalance caused by human emissions since AD1750 that drives global warming, measured in Watts per square metre of the Earth’s surface).
 Many claims mix and match different units and scales, so for accuracy and understanding below we’ve found the appropriate RF value and then estimate 21st century temperature impact using a transient climate response of +~2oC per doubling of CO2 (relevant over a few decades, versus a climate sensitivity of +~3oC per 2xCO2 for a timescale of centuries).
 For example, the current total change in RF due to human activity is +2.3 W/m², which translates to a near-term warming of 1.2oC.

 It’s been suggested that sea ice loss in the Arctic is already having the same effect as one quarter of all the CO2 released since 1979 as a result of the ice albedo effect.
 The source of this number calculated that the increase in RF from melting sea ice is equivalent to 25% of the warming caused by CO2 alone from 1979 to 2011 or 2016 (equivalent to an increase in RF of ~0.2 W/m², which would lead to ~0.11oC of warming).
-Other model-based estimates for this tend to be a bit lower, at around ~0.1 W/m² from 1979-2007 (equal to +~0.05oC), although this does not include the large drops in ASSI since 2007 which likely accounts for much of the difference by 2016.
+Other model-based estimates and emergent constraints for this tend to be a bit lower, at around ~0.1 W/m² from 1979-2007 (equal to +~0.05oC) or 0.11-0.15 W/m² per degree of warming, although this does not include the large drops in ASSI since 2007 which likely accounts for much of the difference by 2016.
 There is also uncertainty over how much cloud feedbacks might interact with ASSI loss, with some arguing that negative cloud feedbacks elsewhere will counteract Arctic changes, while others predicting a probably negligible or maybe even a positive feedback from clouds.

 For a summer ice-free Arctic it has been claimed that temperatures would quickly go up by between 0.5oC and 1.0oC.
 These claims are linked to comments made by Peter Wadhams in his book Farewell to Ice, where he says that a summer ice-free Arctic would increase radiative forcing by 50% of total historic carbon emissions.
 Given that the RF from CO2 emissions so far is +~1.6 W/m², this would represent an RF increase of +~0.8 W/m² (about +0.42oC in the near-term).
 However, estimates in scientific papers of the global RF increase for a summer ice-free Arctic (which becomes likely when global warming reaches around +2-3oC) are much more modest at around +0.3 W/m², which would lead to warming of about 0.16oC.
 Wadham’s estimate for summer ice-free Arctic is actually closer to the estimate for a year-round ice-free Arctic (+RF ~0.6 to 0.7 W/m², or about +0.35oC, assuming negligible cloud feedbacks).
 There’s also no evidence that the increase in radiative forcing from albedo would come as an abrupt jump rather than scaling up gradually with sea ice loss.